Come to a comfortable seat.

 It'll sort of be like a rebound for our hips.

-Take your rolled blanket.
+Take your old blanket.

-Just like we did for the neck,
+Just like we did for the neck.

 So it's rolled halfway.

-Maybe not quite as thick.
+Maybe not quite as thick,

-So you have enough room to lay your head on.
+So you have enough room.

 We're going to get into the upper back.